Information

 Distance by bus 0 km, 0 h

-You cycle back to the tarmac road.
-From here, the bus takes you via Ankaramena, a village known throughout the world for its numerous mangoes and papayas, past the ‘Bischofsmütze’ mountain to Ihosy.
-After a lunch break, you continue across the Horombe Plateau towards Ranohira.
-You cycle the last 70 kilometres to our hotel on a good tarred road.
-The swimming pool invites you to take a dip.
-(F,M,A)
+Today, you cycle back to the tarred road.
+From there you take the bus to Ankaramena well known for its delicious mango and papaya fruits.
+After having loaded the bikes, your bus transfers you to Ihosy, crossing the vast Horombe plateau in the direction of Ranohira.
+After lunch you cycle the last 70 kilometres to your hotel on a good, tarred road.
+The swimming pool invites you to take a refreshing dip.
+(B,L,D)

 Hotel Orchidée Isalo 3* / Hotel H1 Isalo 3*

-Distance travelled by bus 120 km, duration 3 h
+Distance by bus 120 km, duration 3 h

 Hotel Orchidée Isalo 3* / Hotel H1 Isalo 3*

-Distance travelled by bus 240 km, duration 6 h
+Distance by bus 240 km, duration 6 h

 Distance by bus 0 km, 0 h